zanzeoo/skyconnect/README.md

 BOM : https://octopart.com/bom-tool/n0BOnnqq

-On your smartphone, disable data from your network, shutdown temporarely your home WIFI To use it with Syncscan pro configure the module in UDP server port 11880 To use it with Stellarium configure the wifi module in TCP Try to use a 200 ms timeout serial link
+Shutdown temporarely your home WIFI
+To use it with Syncscan pro, configure the module in UDP server port 11880 Try to use a 200 ms timeout serial link